2 Ghost Pirates and the Worlds Best Granola

 - Mix 5 tbsp maple syrup, melted coconut oil and honey in medium mixing bowl.

-- Add salt, coconut and oats and stir.
+- Add salt, coconut, vanilla, oats and stir.

 - Spread the mixture on a parchment lined sheet.
 Set the bowl aside.(Prepare the remaining ingredients while granola bakes)